BauBau1607/HUST-er-ET-E9-IoT/README.md

 # ABOUT ME
-Hi guys, my name is Duy Anh(18).
-You can call me Bau for short and easy.
+Hi guys, you can call me Bau for short and easy.
-I'm currently living in Hanoi and studying telecommunication at Hanoi University of Science and Technology (HUST).
+I'm currently living in Hanoi and studying IoT Subject at Hanoi University of Science and Technology (HUST).